Why is it difficult to learn Italian?

 Italian is a Romance language, meaning that it developed out of a dialect spoken in the Mediterranean around 2,000 to 3,000 years ago.

 It is closely related to French and Spanish, which makes it easier to learn than either Mandarin or Arabic for English speakers.

 But it is also quite different from those other foreign languages, meaning that learning to speak Italian is not as intuitive or easy as it is to learn other popular languages.

 How to learn the Italian language?

-You must start the learning process with the basic language skills, like learning the alphabet, for starters.
+You must start the learning process with basic language skills, like learning the alphabet, for starters.

 Once you’ve got comfortable with the letters, numbers and words, you can start reading and writing simple Italian phrases.
 As you go along, you can move on to sounding out words with the help of a dictionary.

-After you’ve gotten a hang of that, you can start speaking and conversing with Italian speakers, as well as reading and writing.
+After you’ve got the hang of that, you can start speaking and conversing with Italian speakers, as well as reading and writing.

 Start by finding a method that works for you.
-Make a plan with a schedule and a set how many hours of study you need each day, or hours per week.
+Make a plan with a schedule and a set of how many hours of study you need each day or hours per week.